hien-cao/Game-online-shop/README.md

 | Custom JavaScript game                  | 24.2.2019 | Touko    | -    | ok     |
 | Social media sharing                    | 24.2.2019 | Touko    | -    | ok     |
 | Polishing                               | 24.2.2019 | Touko    | -    | ok     |

+### Reflection

+The team worked together well.
+We met almost weekly and worked on many of the features as pairs, as this, by some, is most effective way of working with cognitive tasks.

+We did not use any time tracker for this project but our estimate was that each of us spent somewhere between 120 to 140 hours on it.

+See [this document](./REFLECTION.md) for a more in-depth reflection.